 How To Apply

-Our on-line application can be accessed here.
+Our online application can be accessed here.
 Once you begin your application, you may fill out portions of the application, save your information, and go back in at a later date as long as you submit the application before the deadline.
 Directions for uploading supporting material are included in the application, as well as in our FAQ section.
-International applicants: if you are not a US Citizen or Permanent Resident of the United States, please click here to view our guidelines.

 Master of Science in Architecture

 Master of Architecture Professional Degree